 - If you could create your dream work environment, then what would it be?

-- What is one team bonding activity or out-of-work experience that you enjoyed?
+- What is one team-bonding activity or out-of-work experience that you greatly enjoyed?
 Do you think these types of activities are necessary for a company to be successful?

 - What’s one idea you think we could implement today that would make employees more excited to come to work tomorrow?

 - Tell me about the worst work environment that you were ever a part of.
-What made it a difficult and unmotivating place to work?
+What made it a difficult and demotivating place to work?
+How did that affect your day-to-day work?

-- Tell me about a time where you were the expert in a subject and had to explain to someone else.
-What was the subject and how did you go about explaining it to someone who was new or unfamiliar?
+- Tell me about a time where you were an SME and had to explain something intricate to someone else.
+What was the subject and how did you explain it to your colleague(s)?

 - Do you think face-to-face meetings are necessary for teams to be productive?
 Why or why not?